caraya/personal-blog/content/blog/ar-in-the-wild.md

 Other technologies like [WebGPU](https://www.w3.org/TR/webgpu/) and [WGSL](https://www.w3.org/TR/WGSL/) are still in development.
 Their initial implementations in browsers can improve performance of WebXR applications.

-I thought that perhaps picking a project to conceptualize around rather than code would be easier for me as a way to get back into AR/VR and WebGL than (re)learning WebGL and the WebXR Device API at the same time.
+I thought that perhaps picking a project to conceptualize around rather than code would be easier for me as a way to get back into AR/XR and learn WebXR Device API.

 Something that has been in my mind a lot when thinking about AR is Daniel Suarez's books: Daemon and [Freedom<sup>tm</sup>](https://www.wikipedia.com/en/Freedom%E2%84%A2) and how can we leverage our modern technologies to build a next-generation networked community.

 The idea of the "Darknet" as a communication hub and online community has always intrigued me.
-Think of it as an AR version of Lucasfilm's [Habitat](https://www.wikiwand.com/en/Habitat_(video_game)), a free-form unscripted version of our current MMORPG worlds.
+Think of it as an AR version of Lucasfilm's [Habitat](https://www.wikiwand.com/en/Habitat_(video_game)), a free-form, unscripted, version of our current MMORPG worlds.

 The idea of making a Daemon-like networked environment using current AR technologies presents several challenges, both social and technical that I hope to walk through in this essay.
 We'll begin with the technical challenges, which are easier to articulate and present a lower barrier to understanding what they are:

 1. How to get consistent outdoor AR?
 2. Can we get things other than markers to display AR content?
 3. Can we generate multi-user AR experiences?
-4. Can we integrate WebXR into AR experiences?

 ## What is WebXR